aa-kag/Automated_Wardrobe/README.md

 # Automated Wardrobe

+## Project Goals

+The goal of this project is to streamline the user's daily outfit decision-making by sorting their clothing items into categories which will then be considered when suggesting outfits.
+The hope is to simplify the daily hassle of deciding what to wear every morning before we step outside.
+TThe hope is that this project lowers the daily decision fatigue of the user by simplfying outfit selection.

-## Description
+## Project Overview and Description

 This respository contains a 4 main files and a sample database with some clothing items already stored within it.
 The files work together to create a database to store the user's clothing items and then create an interface where the user can get daily outfit recommendations and laundry reminders.
-The hope is that this project lowers the daily decision fatigue of the user by simplfying outfit selection.
+The user will also be able to remove items and add new items as they please.
+The program also allows for the user to view their entire wardrobe and their dirty clothes as they populate in the hamper table.

 ## How To Run The Program